-For some reason home stagers lover books.
-Both to read, and to use around their clients houses to help set the vibe of the property.
+For some reason home stagers love books.
+Both to read, and to use around their client’s houses to help set the vibe of the property.

-I love a good home staging book myself, and have a collection of dozens on my bookshelf that I have read over the years.
-I’ve included many of the tips and tricks I have learnt within these books in the home staging courses I teach.
+I love a good home staging book myself and have a collection of dozens on my bookshelf that I have read over the years.
+I’ve included many of the tips and tricks I have learned within these books in the home staging courses I teach.

 Real Life Organizing: Clean and Clutter-Free in 15 Minutes a Day

 EVERYONE hates clutter, and this is especially so when viewing a house for sale.
 All home stagers will know the importance of decluttering, so Real Life Organizing by Cassandra Aarssen is one of the best home staging books for any aspiring or professional home stager.